Romanian Danube Flotilla: 1888

-The second expansion of the Flotilla took place in 1888, when three 116-ton Oltul-class gunboats were commissioned.
+The second expansion of the Flotilla took place in 1888, when three 116-ton Bistrița-class gunboats were commissioned.
 These vessels measured 30.5 meters in length, with a beam of 4.1 meters and a draught of 1.7 meters.
 They were also built by Thames Iron Works and each was armed with one 57 mm gun and one 37 mm gun.
 Crewed by 30 men each, they had a top speed of 13 knots generated by 380 hp steam propulsion, carrying a maximum of 12 tons of coal.